 We understand that complete settlement is not always possible.
 That impasse or stalemate could derail further discussion on some hot-button issue (for example, over sole or joint legal decision-making authority in the parenting plan).
 Should negotiations prove unfruitful, the Stewart Law Group attorney representing that client will protect his or her rights by aggressively litigating the case at trial.

-The U.S. Supreme Court acknowledged the legality of same sex marriages in 2015.
+The U.S. Supreme Court acknowledged the legality of LGBTQ marriages in 2015.
 But what about the couple who lived together in a committed relationship before 2015 in a state that did not recognize same sex marriage?
 How should property be divided?

 If acquired before marriage, assets and debts are a spouse’s separate property.
 That is, absent commingling or transmutation during the marriage wherein a separate asset is transformed into a marital asset or gifted to the other spouse.
 Only community property is divided in divorce.
 This makes the question “When did the marriage begin?” an important one for gay or lesbian spouses.